KritikaE/BDM/README.md

 - **End Term:** HR Analytics, Fintech, A/B Testing *(Placeholder)*

 ## ⚠️ Disclaimer
-**This is an experimental student project.** These notes are unverified and should not be treated as official course material. **Always cross-check information with the official course syllabus.**
+**This is an experimental student project.
+Always cross-check information with the official course syllabus.**

-## 🚀 Setup & Usage
-This repository is configured to be automatically built and deployed by **GitHub Pages**.
-1. Upload your PDFs manually to the `pdfs/` folder.
-2. Ensure you enable **GitHub Pages** targeting the `main` or `master` branch.
-3. The links on the site will automatically open your PDFs seamlessly in a new browser tab.